KubeRocketCI/docs/docs/operator-guide/devsecops/defectdojo.md

 ## Configuration

-To prepare DefectDojo for integration with EDP, follow the steps below:
+To prepare DefectDojo for integration with KubeRocketCI, follow the steps below:

 1. Create ci user in DefectDojo UI: